jeanlain/HTvertebrates/README.md

 - [seqtk](https://github.com/lh3/seqtk) 1.2-r94
 - [Slurm Workload Manager](https://slurm.schedmd.com/download.html) 17.11.7

-The pipeline was not tested with other versions of the above programs.
+The pipeline was not tested with other versions of the above programs, but more recent versions probably work.

 Hardware requirements: a linux cluster with ≥200 CPUs, ≥0.5 TB of system memory,  ≥2 TB of free hard drive space and working internet connection (fiber is recommended).
 On this hardware, the pipeline should take 1-2 months to complete.